flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/direct.md

 There may be instances where the flight crew would not want existing waypoints to be deleted from the flight plan when performing a direct.
 By selecting the `WITH ABEAM PTS` option on the DIR TO page, this would insert and display the previous waypoints "abeam" their original counterparts.

 !!! tip "Defining Abeam"
-    On the beam; at a right angle to the centerline or keel of a vessel or aircraft; being at a bearing approximately 090 Degrees or 270 Degrees relative.
+    On the beam; at a right angle to the centerline or keel of a vessel or aircraft; being at a bearing approximately 090 degrees or 270 degrees relative.

     Source [Wikipedia](https://en.wiktionary.org/wiki/abeam){target=new}.